Hair Loss at The Hair, Skin & Wellness Clinic

 The two biggest players in preventing hair loss and promoting hair growth are as follows:

-- Hair Loss Medication is the kingpin in hair loss therapy as it reduces the levels of the hormone that shrink hair follicles.
-It works best in men whose hair is starting to thin and for pre/post hair transplant surgery.
-In addition to stalling the process, about one-third of men on these medications will see some hair regrowth.
-A hair restoration specialist can prescribe an FDA approved prescription medication for combating hair loss, and this can be done in combination with surgical and other non-surgical hair loss treatments.
+- Finasteride is the kingpin in medical hair loss therapy as it reduces the levels of DHT that cause miniaturization of hair follicles.
+In addition to stalling the process, about 48% of men on these medications may see some hair regrowth.

 - LaserCap Therapy: The LaserCap® LCPRO™ and LaserCap® LCElite™ are medical devices that use Low Level Light Therapy to promote hair growth by lengthening the growth phase (Anagen) of hair follicles and maximizing the hair shaft caliber.

-- Mesotherapy - PRP (Platelet Rich Plasma): Entails growth factor injections into the scalp of concentrated growth factors derived from Platelets in your blood.
-This can be done as a stand-alone treatment or in combination with both FUE and FUT/S techniques.
+- PRP (Platelet Rich Plasma): Entails the injection into the scalp of concentrated growth factors derived from Platelets in your blood.
+This can be done as a stand-alone treatment or in combination with other medical treatments and surgical hair restoration procedures.